daniel-furman/daniel-furman.github.io/content/posts/normalize-negative-results-in-science.md

 ## HyperSpectralDRL

-Final project for [CS285](https://rail.eecs.berkeley.edu/deeprlcourse/), Deep RL, UC Berkeley F22.
+[Link](https://daniel-furman.github.io//research-outputs/Deep_RL_Final_Project.pdf) to the write up.

 "Benchmarking deep reinforcement learning algorithms for unsupervised hyperspectral band selection."

-[Link](https://daniel-furman.github.io//research-outputs/Deep_RL_Final_Project.pdf) to the write up.
+Final project for [CS285](https://rail.eecs.berkeley.edu/deeprlcourse/), Deep RL, UC Berkeley F22.

 ### Intro
-Results of a final project for deep RL at UCB in fall '22.
-Our team was interested in pursuing research directions in a niche field of computer vision / remote sensing with two studies to date.
-These papers suggest that applying deep RL agents to hyperspectral band selection was advantageous; however, here we show that we can get comparable results with random samples across four types of deep RL agents.
+Results of a final project for deep RL.
+Our team focused on unsupervised band selection, a niche field of applied RL in computer vision / remote sensing with two main studies in the literature to date.
+These papers suggest that applying deep RL agents to unsupervised band selection was advantageous; however, here we show in our study that random samples can yield comparable results against tests across four types of deep RL agents.
+A fine example of the so-called "negative" result - which is all too important in modern science.

 ### Conclusion
 The project aims at exploring different DRL algorithms for hyper-spectral band selection.
 Overall, we find that for